 |

-Blacklight "bug zapper"-type traps
+Do blacklight "bug zapper"-type traps

-work for mosquitoes & biting flies
+work for mosquitoes & biting flies?

 A frequently cited study, Frick,